MicrosoftDocs/ATADocs/ATPDocs/atp-whats-new.md

 *Applies to: Azure Advanced Threat Protection*

 # What's new in Azure ATP

+## Azure ATP release 2.5.1
+Released October 21st, 2018

+- You can now enable/disable **WD-ATP integration** from the Azure ATP portal [Configuration](integrate-wd-atp#how-to-integrate-azure-atp-with-windows-defender-atp) screen.
+(To access this functionality, the Azure ATP user must be a Global or Security Administrator on the AAD tenant).

+- This version also includes improvements and bug fixes for internal sensor infrastructure.

 ## Azure ATP release 2.50
 Released October 14th, 2018